-Appeals must be based on new evidence or when there is reason to believe that proper procedure has been violated but may not be appealed solely on the basis of dissatisfaction with the sanction.
+Appeals must be based on the basis of new evidence or when there is reason to believe that proper procedure has been violated but may not be appealed solely on the basis of dissatisfaction with the sanction.
 There is no further appeal beyond the Appeals Board.